 Kickidler: Were you already using Kickidler by then?

 Michael: No, we weren't.
-We had (and still have) an installed DLP system that controls all operations with files.
+We had (and still have) an installed DLP software that controls all operations with files.
 Access to corporate data is possible only from desktops – even for top management.
 If someone downloaded, sent by mail, loaded to the cloud, sent in the messenger or even printed and then scanned the client base, then with the probability of 99% we would catch that “leak” – provided, of course, the malefactor wasn't a “cool hacker”.
-After the above-mentioned incident we decided to download TNA (note: time and attendance system) in addition to DLP, so that this system could log all actions of the users at their personal computers.
+After the above-mentioned incident we decided to download EMS (note: employee monitoring softwre) in addition to DLP, so that this tool could log all actions of the users at their personal computers.

 Kickidler: Did you choose our program right away?

 Michael: Well, in general, yes.
 It met our main requirements.
-We needed to have the screens of everybody who had access to CRM broadcasted, and, like I've said before, we needed to record all actions of the users.
-You fulfill these requirements better than similar programs.
+We needed to have the screens of everybody who had access to CRM broadcasted, and, like I've said before, we needed to record all actions of the users at the computers.
+You fulfill these requirements better than similar softwares.

-Kickidler: So how did the system of accounting of working hours help you find the malefactor?
+Kickidler: So how did the employee monitoring software help you find the malefactor?

 Kickidler: And how did the malefactor steal the client base if it weren't recorded in operations with files?
 Did it take a lot of effort to find him?